bem/bh/README.md

 ### delimMod

-Defines the delimiter between block or element and they modifier.
+Defines the delimiter between block or element and their modifier.
 Default value is `_`.

 ```javascript
 bh.setOptions({ delimMod: '--' });